Performance Benchmarks (JOLT vs ISL vs MVEL vs Python)

 Critical Performance Insight:

-Recommendation: Always pre-compile and cache transformations in production to maximize throughput.
+Recommendation: Always pre-compile and cache transformations in production to maximize throughput—especially with ISL, because it’s already fast and only gets happier when cached.

 Feature Comparison